 Theres a couple of flat-ninths which can be viewed as advanced harmony or just

-The second chorus of Charles solo consists of the usual written 32
+The second half of Charles solo consists of the usual written 32

 bars heard on all other CC recordings of this tune except for an eight-bar solo break he

 took at a session backing a pop singer.
 He plays chords on the two

 A sections and last part of the